Xin546946/point_cloud_processing/ch6_object_detection/readme.md

 ## 1. Summary of the contribution
  In this homework, we have learned PointRCNN and the evaluation strategy by testing the detection performance using KITTI dataset.
 Because of the limitation of device, we used the pretrained model for evaluation.

  We will introduce how we built the whole workspace as well as the dataset.
-In addition, we will also report some issues of the whole work.

  ## 2. Whole Project Structure
  ### 1. Workspace